✅ SOFA-2 Score (2025 Update‼️): Modern Sequential Organ Failure Assessment for ICU

 🔸 ECMO scoring nuances:

-• Respiratory ECMO (VV-ECMO or VA-ECMO deployed primarily for oxygenation failure): Assign respiratory system 4 points
+• Respiratory ECMO (VV-ECMO or VA-ECMO deployed primarily for oxygenation failure): Assign respiratory system maximum points

 • Cardiovascular ECMO (VA-ECMO for circulatory failure): Score in both respiratory (if oxygenation is impaired) and cardiovascular systems when appropriate, reflecting multi-system support